jlmelville/smallvis/docs/spectral.md

 output matrix, $Y$, before you can do clustering: normalize each row so the each row sums to one (unit norm normalization).

 After some additional theoretical discussions, von Luxburg concludes that clustering on the un-normalized graph Laplacian has some undesirable properties, so you definitely want to use one of the normalized Laplacians for clustering.
 Of the two normalized Laplacians, the Shi-Malik approach (once cast in terms of using $L_{rw}$) is the least effort.
-I would a slight downside to $L_{rw}$ is that unlike $L$ and $L_{sym}$, it is not symmetric, and symmetric matrices usually have access to slightly more methods (or more efficient methods) for solving the eigenproblem.
+A slight downside to $L_{rw}$ is that unlike $L$ and $L_{sym}$, it is not symmetric, and symmetric matrices usually have access to slightly more methods (or more efficient methods) for solving the eigenproblem.

 Conclusion: use $L_{rw}$ (Laplacian Eigenmaps).